scratchcatnuvola/WikipediaPage_Generator/README.md

 # WikipediaPage_Generator
+*Important notice*: this tool is still at an early stage of development; it can generate text that is unnatural, and sometimes ungrammatical.

-A tool to generate seed Wikipedia pages in several languages for people to edit and upload.
+The tool is intended to generate seed Wikipedia pages in several languages for people to edit and possibly upload on Wikipedia.

 ## Quick start